 FD Interest is taxable at your slab rate along with applicable surcharge/cess.
 For example if you have a total income of Rs 10 lakh per annum, you will be in the 30% tax slab.
 Let’s say your FD interest is Rs 1 lakh.
 It will face a tax of Rs 31,200 (tax rate of 30% and 0.4% cess).
 The TDS rate on fixed deposits (FDs) is 10% if the interest amount for the entire financial year exceeds Rs 10,000 for AY 2019-20.
 In the interim budget 2019, this TDS deduction limit on FD has been increased to Rs.
 40,000 annually which is applicable in AY 2020-21.
 Under existing Income Tax rules, the TDS rate on fixed deposit interest is 20% if you do not provide your PAN Card to the bank.

 For NRO (Non-Resident Ordinary) FDs, the TDS rate is 30%.
 For NRE (Non Resident External) and FCNR (Foreign Currency Non Resident) FDs, there is no TDS because these FDs are tax-free.
 The details of TDS deducted by the bank are uploaded in Form 26AS.
 No TDS is deducted on either Time Deposit (FD) or Recurring Deposit (RD) made with a post office.
 Senior Citizens (those above 60) can get up to Rs 50,000 per year in FD interest tax-free and no TDS will be deducted for interest received up to Rs 50,000 per annum for them.

 What is a Fixed Deposit?

 A fixed deposit is a saving instrument where you can deposit a sum of money for a fixed period of time and you get can earn interest on the same.
 On maturity of the fixed deposits, the depositor gets back the interest earned along with his principal amount that he had invested.
-FDs are a relatively safe investment option with fixed returns and scheduled bank deposits including FDs up to Rs 1 lakh are guaranteed by the Deposit Insurance Guarantee Corporation of India (DIGCI)
+FDs are a relatively safe investment option with fixed returns and scheduled bank deposits including FDs up to Rs.
+5 lakh are guaranteed by the Deposit Insurance Guarantee Corporation of India (DIGCI).

 Ways to Reduce or Save Tax on Fixed Deposits